peterprk0/M3_LNP_TUTORIAL/README.md

 We will need atomistic reference data to extract bonded parameters for the CG model.
 Note that we will need all the hydrogen atoms to extract bond lengths further down this tutorial, so make sure that your atomistic structure contains all the hydrogens.

+For SM-102, we will start parametrizing the charged state (SM-102H), and will obtain the atomistic reference data by including SM-102 in a POPC bilayer in a SM-102:POPC (30:70) ratio.

-Here, we will use the LigParGen server [6] as a way to obtain an atomistic (or all-atom, AA) structure and molecule topology based on the OPLS-AA force field, but of course feel free to use your favorite atomistic force field.
+Here, we will use the MolCube server (https://openbeta.molcube.com) to obtain the initial SM-102:POPC (30:70) bilayer.
+The molecule topology is based on the CHARMM36 force field, but of course feel free to use your favorite atomistic force field.
 Other web-based services such as the automated topology builder (ATB) or CHARMM-GUI can also be used to obtain reference topologies based on other AA force fields.
 Another important option is to look in the literature for atomistic studies of the molecule you want to parametrize: if you are lucky, somebody might have already published a validated atomistic force field for the molecule, which you can then use to create reference atomistic simulations.

+After signing up to the MolCube server, you can follow these steps: MolCube-Builder > Membrane Builder > name your project > select Membrane Only > Submit

 Start by feeding the SMILES string for 1-ethylnaphthalene (namely, CCc1cccc2ccccc21) to the LigParGen server, and pick the "1.14*CM1A-LBCC (Neutral molecules)" charge model (nothing special about this choice of charge model).
 After submitting the molecule, the server will generate input parameters for several molecular dynamics (MD) packages.
 Download the structure file (PDB) as well as the OPLS-AA topology in the GROMACS format (TOP) and rename them ENAP_LigParGen.pdb and ENAP_LigParGen.itp, respectively.
 You can now unzip the zip archive provided: